$214,932Average Value$134Average Price per Sq Ft13Homes For Sale

 Southern Maine is where most of the state's population is clustered, and development is increasingly sparse moving north.
 Livermore Falls in central Maine is one of the last larger towns before the landscape turns to vast pine forests and rolling blue mountains.
 “We’re often called the gateway to the mountains,” says Jacob Stewart, a Realtor with Hearth & Key Realty who’s based in the area.
 “We have all these outdoor activities, like fishing and four-wheeling, that are within walking distance of your basic conveniences like Walgreens and Dunkin.”
 Livermore Falls, which is built on the eastern banks of the Androscoggin River, has about 3,000 residents.
 The small town benefits from a Main Street with local restaurants and a grocery store, as well as a skate park and sports fields near the river.
 Convenient access to natural spaces means that outdoor recreation is the centerpiece in this close, central Maine community.

-Enjoy beautiful views all round Livermore Falls.
+Enjoy beautiful views all year round in Livermore Falls.

 1/2